JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

-## Overview
+## RollingFunctions.jl

 This package gives you the ability to apply a summarizing function to successive equilength subsequences of some larger data sequence.

-You select on a summarizing function ℱ, provide the data 𝒟, and specify a window span 𝒲.  By default, `𝒩 = length(𝒟) - 𝒲 + 1` results are returned.
+You select on a summarizing function ℱ, provide the data 𝒟, and specify a window span 𝒲.

+By default, `𝒩 = length(𝒟) - 𝒲 + 1` results are returned.

-There are several ways to get as many result values as there are data values:
+Here are ways to get as many result values as there are data values:

 > specify a padding value (e.g. `; padding = missing`)
   - this will fill the initial result values with the padding value